Dev-hwang/flutter_foreground_task/README.md

 This plugin supports two-way communication between TaskHandler and UI.

-The send function can only send primitive type(int, double), String, Collection provided by Flutter.
+The send function can only send primitive type(int, double, bool), String, Collection(Map, List) provided by Flutter.

 If you want to send a custom object, send it in String format using jsonEncode and jsonDecode.